-The Human Resource Management specialization provides students with fundamental managerial and leadership skills that will enable students to understand strategic and operational issues in managing human capital in
+The Human Resource Management concentration provides students with fundamental managerial and leadership skills that will enable students to understand strategic and operational issues in managing human capital in organizations.
+The curriculum is directed towards developing Human Resource managers and follows the systems approach to graduate education.
+The systems approach helps managers to view their own strengths and competencies within a broader understanding of organizational and environmental dynamics.
+The Society for Human